Josephson effect in graphene Corbino disks: Smooth potentials

 For a~somewhat more detailed view of the data, we present in Fig.\ \ref{diagIcSmpots} the product $I_cR_N$ as a~function of skewness $S$ for five selected values of $\mu=0$, $\pm{}0.1\,$eV, $\pm{}0.2\,$eV, and ten different values of $m$ ($m=2,4,\dots,512$, and $\infty$) for each $\mu$.
 The two $(I_cR_N,S)$ pairs, defined by Eqs.\ (\ref{icrnpdiff}), (\ref{icrnsubsh}), and bounding the MDJT regime, are also marked (and indicated with arrows).
 Additionally, the single-mode approximation, and the results obtained within the multimode toy model, see Eqs.\ (\ref{tttoy}) and (\ref{tttoyicrn}), are visualized in Fig.\ \ref{diagIcSmpots} with solid and dashed lines (respectively).

 The values of $(I_cR_N,S)$ for smooth potentials are generally quite distant from the characteristics of a~single-mode Josephson junction (see Fig.\ \ref{diagIcSmpots}); instead, they are much closer to the results following from the multimode toy model.
 This feature is particularly striking within (and close to) the MDJT regime (in particular, the values given in Eqs.\ (\ref{icrnpdiff}) and (\ref{icrnsubsh}) are well-reproduced for $\Theta\approx{}3.4$ and $\Theta\approx{}6.8$), but also in the BJE limit.
+As a~secondary difference between the $\mu>0$ and $\mu<0$ results in the MDJT regime, we observe that for $\mu=-0.1\,$eV and $-0.2\,$eV the datapoints are slightly more dispersed around the line corresponding to the multimode model then for $\mu=0.1\,$eV and $0.2\,$eV.
+This is another manifestation of resonances with quasi-bound states occurring for lower $m$-s in the tripolar n-p-n doping case.

 For $\mu=0$ and large $m$, where SJT is restored, the single-mode model provides a~reasonable approximation for the numerical results.